zicklag/docs-1/app/content/shares.md

 > The Shares utility enables you to share an Item with anyone, regardless of their permissions, even if they are not
 > users within the project.

-# Data Sharing

-> Data Sharing enables you to share an Item from a Collection with anyone, regardless of their permissions, even if they
-> are not users within the project.

 <video autoplay muted loop controls>
 <source src="https://cdn.directus.io/docs/v9/app-guide/content/data-sharing/data-sharing-20220217A/data-shares-20220217A.mp4" type="video/mp4" />
 <p>Your browser is not displaying the video for some reason.
 Here's a <a href="https://cdn.directus.io/docs/v9/app-guide/content/data-sharing/data-sharing-20220217A/data-shares-20220217A.mp4">link to the video</a> instead.</p>